SysAdminDk/HomeAssistant/Virtual Environment/README.md

 The latest version of this option can be found here, use with caution.
 https://github.com/unifi-utilities/unifios-utilities/tree/main/nspawn-container

-2. Lots of the "1L" machine options that is a great for running Home Assistant, some of them also can be fitted in a rackmount kit.
+2. The "1L" machines thats great for running Home Assistant, and more, some of them also can be fitted in a rackmount kit.
 Any cheap one with an Intel I3 with 8Gb and 80GB SSD space are more than sufficient.
 https://www.servethehome.com/tag/tinyminimicro/

-3. Also, lots of posts out there about using the new N100-based machines.
+3. Found lots of posts out there about using the new N100-based machines.
-They are unfortunately quite expensive, and I cannot find any rack-mount kits (January 2024)
+Unfortunately I cannot find any rack-mount kits.
+(January 2024)

-Sure all of the options above can be put on a shelf in the rack that is not rack-mount in my book.
+Sure most of the options above can also be put on a shelf in the rack that is not rack-mount in my book.

 4. Then I found an older post on ServerBuilds.net where they are using older network/email/firewall/security Appliances to run pfSense or ONSense.
 https://forums.serverbuilds.net/t/guide-spice-up-your-rack-with-these-stylish-sexy-chassis-for-your-pfsense-build/5273